Learning money management, getting the hang of managing time, and gaining other soft skills are some of the advantages of getting teen jobs.

 Having a clear thought about what you want to write about and starting your website are the first things I would recommend doing if you are interested in becoming a teen blogger.

-If you are 13 years and over, then the best way to earn extra money is by signing up for surveys.
+If you are 13 years old or over, then the best way to earn extra money is by signing up for surveys.
 Many legit and time-worthy surveys can boost your income and help you achieve your cash goals as a teen.

 Swagbucks is the top choice for many survey takers as you have many things to do, like play games, watch videos, do web searches, etc. Sign up and get a $5 bonus right away.